 7. Can you tell us about a time you were faced with a challenge that you had never experienced before?

 This question is asked to gauge the candidate’s problem-solving skills.
 The question can be revealing, particularly when it comes to measuring the candidate’s level of problem-solving abilities and perseverance.
 These two traits are important in any professional setting.
 Any person who claims to have gone through their career without any obstacles will be lying.
 There will always be challenges in any professional setting.
 A potential candidate should be honest enough and explain how he or she did overcome the problem.

 8. How would you explain a complex topic to a new customer or a colleague?

 The purpose of this question is to test the candidate’s communication skills.
 Communication is one of the crucial soft skills that a candidate should have.
 The person might be good when it comes to the job but it won’t help the organization when they can’t communicate effectively.
-While there are other questions which could be used to gauge the communication skills of an individual, this one is meant to measure the effectiveness.

 9. What does constructive criticism mean to you?

 This question is asked when you want to gauge how the potential hires processes and handles feedback.
 There are people who don’t like to be criticized.
 The answers you get could be a reflection of the kind of person you should expect.
 Constructive criticism is done to point out the areas where one could improve.

 10. Have you ever been in a situation where being honest landed you in trouble?

 Having an honest employee can be beneficial to a company in so many ways.
 It is crucial to evaluate soft skills such as honestly closely, since many points of their experience or capabilities stem from if they are telling the truth or not!
 Recent studies have shown that recruiters tend to prefer frankness and honesty in their new employees.
 Honest employees tend to be hard workers and give their all when executing their duties in the organization.
 An honest employee acknowledges his her limitations and strives to improve as a result.